Re-Enlistment and Rejoining the MilitaryUpdated: November 9, 2022

 - Spinal problems

 Justin Williams is a certified Microsoft specialist and U.S. Army veteran.
 Serving in 2008, he was a multichannel transmission systems operator with the 15th Signal Brigade.
-After an honorable discharge, he struggled to get access to military benefits for service-related injuries.
-Justin has committed to helping other veterans navigate the system and get the most out of their hard-earned veteran status.
+After an honorable discharge, he struggled to access to military benefits for service-related injuries, which led him to write articles to help other veterans navigate military benefits systems.

 |Types of Military Discharges||Separation Program Numbers (SPN Codes)|